 This claim is correct in essence, I just think its misunderstood.
 Yes, he has a picture of him and Bruce, yes they were friends.
 It is a fact that WC did introduce Bruce Lee to Wing Chun, Wong Shun Leung did support this claim in several interviews .

-Bruce and WC did spent several months training and hanging out together before WC departed for Australia .
+Bruce and WC did spent several months training & hanging out together before WC departed for Australia .
+Ip Man was traditional in his ways and was reluctant to properly teach Bruce who was Eurasian .
 WC liked to fight, and Bruce was following him.
 Bruce looked up to William as a fighter while in Hong Kong, which caused the boys to get into trouble from time to time.
 WC’s father had to bail them out .
 Bruce acknowledged later on, that while in Hong Kong, he saw WC as one of the best fighters .

 “Black Belt” magazine mentioned that Bruce Lee’s “Return of the Dragon” in 1973 is an obvious tribute to the training experience that Bruce had with WC .
-I think if an obvious tribute should be made, it should be made to Wong Shun Leung instead of WC for training Bruce.
-WC was not Bruce’s master and was not responsible for making Bruce who he has become, Wong Shun Leung and Ip Man were.
+I think if an obvious tribute should be made, it should be made to Wong Shun Leung instead of WC for training Bruce: WC was not Bruce’s Wing Chun master & was not responsible for Bruce’s future achievements in Martial Arts.

 While in Australia, WC continued training hard using Wing Chun concepts he learned from Ip Man and quite possible from other sources before Ip Man .
 From my personal conversation with David Cheung, (WC’s brother who spent several years learning under Wong Shun Leung in Hong Kong), I got to know (based on what David has told me, I do not have concrete evidence, it was a conversation over dinner between myself, my wife and David in Melbourne, Carnegie, Rosstown Rd) that WC sponsored David to come to Australia in early 80’s in order to complete learning the Wing Chun system from him.